 Using the MTO approach, your Sales items availability will typically show Not available as you won’t keep any products in stock for immediate delivery.

 Ingredients availability indicates whether the materials required to make the ordered products are In stock, Expected, or Not available.
 Find a SO where the Ingredients show Not available and open this order.
 Inside the order page, click on Not available under Ingredients for a more detailed list of missing material.

 In this step, we start making the products needed for the order.

-You can also create a MO for each required product separately by opening a SO and clicking on “+ Make…" and choosing Make to order for each item row.
+You can create an MO for each required product separately by opening a SO, clicking on + Make… and choosing Make to order for each item row.